 Honestly, at first glance we thought it was one of those faux fireplaces you can buy from the store.
 But upon closer inspection we could see that it was a true gas fireplace, and immediately my mind started spinning thinking of all of the potential this thing had.

-Fast forward a few months – after we had signed on the dotted line and moved all of our belongings to our new home, we both agreed the fireplace needed a serious makeover.
+Fast forward a few months – after we had signed on the dotted line and moved all of our belongings to our new home, we both agreed the fireplace makeover needed to happen, and quick!
 Being the handy guy that he is, my husband felt confident that we could give the fireplace a face lift, DIY style.
 I was up for the challenge (knowing he would have to do all of the dirty work 😉 ), so we started coming up with a plan for what we wanted it to look like.
 Together we came up with the idea to remove the cheap wood paneling, frame it up to the ceiling to give a more authentic look, and finish it with stone.
 Lastly, I had my heart set on adding a chunky, rustic mantle to give it the final touch (see how I ended up DIY’ing our own version here!).

 The first step was to remove all of the wood paneling and dry wall, stripping the fireplace down to the original framing.